AdityaVa1/Paleo-200/Scavenging.md

-Consumption of a dead animal
+Consumption of a dead animal by a carnivore that did not play a part in killing it.
+Usually not [[Durophagy]].